Ninja-Squad/globe42/README.md

 - Yarn as a package manager (see [here to install](https://yarnpkg.com/en/docs/install))

 Then in the `frontend` directory, run `yarn` to download the dependencies.
-Then run `ng serve -p proxy.conf.js` to start the app, using the proxy conf to reroute calls to `/api` to the backend.
+Then run `yarn start` to start the app, using the proxy conf to reroute calls to `/api` to the backend.

 The application will be available on http://localhost:4200